Ingredient Glossary

 Barley

 Whole grain.
 Has 50% more protein than rice.
-Slow burning carbohydrate source, helps control blood sugar levels and helps keep the pet feeling satisfied for a longer period of time.
+Slow burning carbohydrate source that helps keep the pet feeling satisfied for a longer period of time.

 +